thetrueduck420/PIgrade/README.md

 this will have its own filesystem, if you have no sd card, not to worry, BetterFS lite (which comes in the no-sd version) stores files inside ram, but be aware, this isnt persistent storage, it dies off after a reboot

-this isnt THAT optimized, but im one teenager, i literally cant handle this much i need to make a BASIC interpreter, a 2 filesystems (betterfs,and betterfs lite), my own assembly language, an assembler, and a way to compile basic cause its fun
+this isnt THAT optimized, but im one teenager, i literally cant handle this much i need to make a BASIC interpreter, 2 filesystems (betterfs,and betterfs lite), my own assembly language, an assembler, and a way to compile basic cause its fun

 i guess i didnt mention im making that stuff, but yea, im working on it